-The Mysterious Genius that is PJ Harvey gives her all at the Greek Theatre
+The Mysterious Genius That is PJ Harvey Gives her all at the Greek Theatre

-Released last year, The Hope Six Demolition Project continues on with Harvey’s trend as of late to sing about social issues and politics.
-While the latter has been more directed at troubles in The UK (2011’s Let England Shake), Hope Six tackles protests and corruption in an elaborate fashion by connecting the dots to the wars in Afghanistan and Kosovo, to the root cause that lays in Washington D.C. with references to poverty-stricken areas of D.C and, as she sings on opening track The Community of Hope, “Here’s the highway to death and destruction/South Capitol is its name/And the school just looks like sh*t-hole/Does that look like a nice place?/Here’s the old mental institution/Now the homeland security base” and chants in a near witchery tone at the end of the track, “They’re gonna build a Walmart here.”
+Released last year, The Hope Six Demolition Project continues on with Harvey’s trend of late to sing about social issues and politics.
+While the latter has been more directed at troubles in The UK (2011’s Let England Shake), Hope Six tackles protests and corruption in an elaborate fashion by connecting the dots to the wars in Afghanistan and Kosovo, to the root cause that lays in Washington D.C. with references to poverty-stricken areas of D.C and, as she sings on opening track The Community of Hope, “Here’s the highway to death and destruction/South Capitol is its name/And the school just looks like sh*t-hole/Does that look like a nice place?/Here’s the old mental institution/Now the homeland security base.”
+She even chants in a near witchery tone at the end of the track, “They’re gonna build a Walmart here.”

-In between new favorites like The Wheel and Ministry of Defense, we were treated to brilliant (but limited) numbers from past efforts including To Bring you my Love, Let England Shake, White Chalk and Rid of Me.
-Listen closely, and you will notice that this set list appears to have been expertly crafted to go with the common themes in her work of war and social affairs (Maybe with the exception of her manic and playful performance of Rid of Me favorite, 50 Foot Queenie).
+In between new favorites like The Wheel and Ministry of Defense, we were treated to brilliant (but limited) numbers from past efforts including To Bring you my Love, Let England Shake, White Chalk, and Rid of Me.
+Listen closely, and you will notice that this setlist appears to have been expertly crafted to go with the common themes in her work of war and social affairs (maybe with the exception of her manic and playful performance of Rid of Me favorite, 50 Foot Queenie).
 You could have heard a pin drop during the haunting When Under Ether, while the encore gave us her rousing cover from 1993’s Rid of Me of Bob Dylan’s Highway ’61 Revisited.

-With a showtime of 8:30, Polly and her band (which, sadly, did not include her long-time collaborator, John Parish, that evening) were fashionably late and graced the Greek stage at 8:50.
-Usually one to have the traditional rock band line up of guitar, bass and drums, the Hope Six tour has Polly bringing a near 10 piece band along for the ride, all of whom worked in studio with her on the album.
+With showtime at 8:30, Polly and her band (which, sadly, did not include her long-time collaborator, John Parish, that evening) were fashionably late and graced the Greek stage at 8:50.
+Usually, one to have the traditional rock band line up of guitar, bass, and drums, the Hope Six tour has Polly bringing a near 10 piece band along for the ride, all of whom worked in the studio with her on the album.

 Always one to skip the chit-chat and let her music do the talking, she was particularly channeling her theatrical tendencies for this show; staying within her ‘character’, so to speak, only taking a quick break to introduce the band.
 My friend with me commented she felt like she was watching a Shakespearean play at times.